People enjoying a meal on the terrace at Bristol Lido

 The Lido is a uniquely Bristolian experience: a 21st century take on a Victorian institution.
 This architecturally ambitious building, reflecting Egyptian design influences, served as a community leisure facility for more than 100 years before falling into disrepair and being closed in 1990.
 The restaurant sits in the old viewing gallery, with a wonderful vista of the pool, which is dramatically lit at night.

-Vegetarian, vegan and gluten-free menu options are available, including gluten-free bread.
+Vegetarian, vegan and gluten-free options are available, including gluten-free bread.
+Table bookings are recommended, but walk-ins are always welcome.

 Supper Clubs